Arizona Timezones Explained: It’s a Prickly Situation

 But here is where things get interesting.

-That’s because a lot of tours in the stunning slot canyons and other places take place on the Navajo Nation.
-You might have a tour scheduled at 10 AM and when you arrive you may find out that it’s actually 11 AM on the reservation and be really confused.
+That’s because many tours of the stunning slot canyons and other areas take place on the Navajo Nation.
+You might have a tour scheduled at 10 AM, and when you arrive you may find out that it’s actually 11 AM on the reservation and feel confused.

-To make things easier for tourists, some of the tour operators schedule the time of the tours based on MST.
+To make things easier for tourists, some tour operators schedule tours based on MST.
 So even if your tour is technically at 11 AM local time, they will schedule it at 10 AM MST.

 That could be helpful for some but for those who are factoring in the time differences between MST and MDT, it could throw them off!